Bloomer's Valley is an open sweep of countryside running between Coates' and Horsebridge Woods, with the Rock Walk running along its southern fringe.

 Things to look out for

-Many statuesque trees line the valley, including cedars, pines and a grove of monkey puzzles (Araucaria araucana).
+Many statuesque trees line the valley, including cedars, pines and monkey puzzles (Araucaria araucana).
 The monkey puzzle is a native of Chile that was introduced to the UK in 1795 by the plant-collector and naval surgeon Archibald Menzies.

 One of the most unusual trees is a rare type of porcupine fir (Abies pinsapo var. tazoatana) from northern Morocco.
 It was discovered by a Spanish forester working high up on the isolated Massif of Tazoat, who recognized the tree from his homeland.
 It is related to the Moroccan fir from the Rif mountains and the Spanish fir from southern Spain.